gitter-badger/jsdev.org/website/01-docs/06-backend/01-nodejs/00-index.md

 <br/>

 We at Codeforgeek have covered almost every aspects of Node.js development.
 Starting from Setting up the project to deployment using automated tools.

 In this email, we wanted to list down popular node.js post which is considered to be best by our audience.
 Let us know if you like them.

 Here is the list.

-    Node.js and MySQL tutorial. https://codeforgeek.com/2015/01/nodejs-mysql-tutorial/
+<a href="https://codeforgeek.com/2015/01/nodejs-mysql-tutorial/" rel="nofollow">Node.js and MySQL tutorial</a>.
-    File uploads using Node.js. https://codeforgeek.com/2014/11/file-uploads-using-node-js/
+<a href="https://codeforgeek.com/2014/11/file-uploads-using-node-js/" rel="nofollow">File uploads using Node.js</a>.
-    Handle get and post request in Express. https://codeforgeek.com/2014/09/handle-get-post-request-express-4/ Render HTML in ExpressJS https://codeforgeek.com/2015/01/render-html-file-expressjs/
+<a href="https://codeforgeek.com/2014/09/handle-get-post-request-express-4/" rel="nofollow">Handle get and post request in Express</a>.
+<a href="https://codeforgeek.com/2015/01/render-html-file-expressjs/" rel="nofollow">Render HTML in ExpressJS</a>.
-    Manage Session using Node.js and Express https://codeforgeek.com/2014/09/manage-session-using-node-js-express-4/ Continuous integration and deployment using Jenkins and Node.js https://codeforgeek.com/2016/04/continuous-integration-deployment-jenkins-node-js/
+<a href="https://codeforgeek.com/2014/09/manage-session-using-node-js-express-4/" rel="nofollow">Manage Session using Node.js and Express</a>.
+<a href="https://codeforgeek.com/2016/04/continuous-integration-deployment-jenkins-node-js/" rel="nofollow">Continuous integration and deployment using Jenkins and Node.js</a>.
-    Real-time notification system using Socket.io and Node.js https://codeforgeek.com/2015/09/real-time-notification-system-using-socket-io/
+<a href="https://codeforgeek.com/2015/09/real-time-notification-system-using-socket-io/" rel="nofollow">Real-time notification system using Socket.io and Node.js</a>.
-    Node and SQLite tutorial https://codeforgeek.com/2014/07/node-sqlite-tutorial/
+<a href="https://codeforgeek.com/2014/07/node-sqlite-tutorial/" rel="nofollow">Node and SQLite tutorial</a>.
-    Using Redis to handle Session in Node.js https://codeforgeek.com/2015/07/using-redis-to-handle-session-in-node-js/ How to send Email using Node.js https://codeforgeek.com/2014/07/send-e-mail-node-js/ Building REST API using Nodejs https://codeforgeek.com/2015/03/restful-api-node-and-express-4/
+<a href="https://codeforgeek.com/2015/07/using-redis-to-handle-session-in-node-js/" rel="nofollow">Using Redis to handle Session in Node.js</a>.
+<a href="https://codeforgeek.com/2014/07/send-e-mail-node-js/" rel="nofollow">How to send Email using Node.js</a>.
+<a href="https://codeforgeek.com/2015/03/restful-api-node-and-express-4/" rel="nofollow">Building REST API using Nodejs</a>.
-    Real-time newsfeed using Node and Socket https://codeforgeek.com/2015/03/real-time-app-socket-io/ Multiple file upload using Nodejs https://codeforgeek.com/2016/01/multiple-file-upload-node-js/
+<a href="https://codeforgeek.com/2015/03/real-time-app-socket-io/" rel="nofollow">Real-time newsfeed using Node and Socket</a>.
+<a href="https://codeforgeek.com/2016/01/multiple-file-upload-node-js/" rel="nofollow">Multiple file upload using Nodejs</a>.
-    Test API using Nodejs https://codeforgeek.com/2015/07/unit-testing-nodejs-application-using-mocha/
+<a href="https://codeforgeek.com/2015/07/unit-testing-nodejs-application-using-mocha/" rel="nofollow">Test API using Nodejs</a>.
-    Express and Nodejs tutorial for beginners https://codeforgeek.com/2014/06/express-nodejs-tutorial/
+<a href="https://codeforgeek.com/2014/06/express-nodejs-tutorial/" rel="nofollow">Express and Nodejs tutorial for beginners</a>.

 The post is sorted by views count by Google analytics hence they are not in order.

 Save the email or bookmark those URL's, I am sure it's going to help you a lot.